 A probation violation hearing is not a formal trial, meaning the rules of evidence do not apply.
 Moreover, the “beyond a reasonable doubt” standard does not apply either, meaning you can be found to be in violation with less evidence than what is required to find you guilty at a criminal trial.
 If you are found to be in violation of your probation the judge has three options:

 A probation violation hearing is not something to take lightly.
 Your freedom is literally at stake.
-If you have been notified of a probation violation, or you are concerned that one is coming, it is imperative that you consult with an experienced California criminal defense attorney as soon as possible.
-Contact criminal defense attorney Dominic J. Lombardo by calling 619-457-6075 to schedule your appointment today.
+If you have been notified of a probation violation, or are concerned that you may have violated your probation, it is imperative that you consult with an experienced California criminal defense attorney as soon as possible.
+For a free and confidential consultation, you can call San Diego criminal defense attorney Domenic J. Lombardo today at (619) 232-5122.

 Latest posts by Domenic Lombardo (see all)

 - Criminal Defense Lawyer’s Club of San Diego, President’s Column: New California Criminal Defense Laws - March 19, 2018